programming languages, interference, storage variables

 Two imperative programming language phrases interfere when one writes to a storage variable that the other reads from or writes to.
 Reynolds has described an elegant linguistic approach to controlling interference in which a refinement of typed λ-calculus is used to limit sharing of storage variables; in particular, different identifiers are required never to interfere.
 This paper examines semantic foundations of the approach.
 We describe a category that has (an abstraction of) interference information built into all objects and maps.
 This information is used to define a “tensor” product whose components are required never to interfere.
 Environments are defined using the tensor, and procedure types are obtained via a suitable adjunction.
 The category is a model of intuitionistic linear logic.
 Reynolds’ concept of passive type – i.e. types for phrases that don’t write to any storage variables – is shown to be closely related, in this model, to Girard’s “of course” modality.

-O'Hearn, P. W., "A Model for Syntactic Control of Interference" (1993).
-L.C.
-Smith College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
-Paper 7.
+O'Hearn, Peter W., "A Model for Syntactic Control of Interference" (1993).
+College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
+7.